-- (1) Recipients, subrecipients, contractors and subcontractors are prohibited from discriminating in employment decisions on the basis of race, color, religion, sex, sexual orientation, gender identity or national origin. - (2) Recipients and contractors are required to take affirmative action to ensure that equal opportunity is provided in all aspects of their employment.
-This includes flowing down the appropriate language to all subrecipients, contractors, and subcontractors. - (3) Recipients, subrecipients, contractors and subcontractors are prohibited from taking adverse employment actions against applicants and employees for asking about, discussing, or sharing information about their pay or, under certain circumstances, the pay of their co-workers.
+- (1) Recipients, subrecipients, contractors, and subcontractors are prohibited from discriminating in employment decisions on the basis of race, color, religion, sex, sexual orientation, gender identity, or national origin. - (2) Recipients and contractors are required to take affirmative action to ensure that equal opportunity is provided in all aspects of their employment.
+This includes flowing down the appropriate language to all subrecipients, contractors, and subcontractors. - (3) Recipients, subrecipients, contractors, and subcontractors are prohibited from taking adverse employment actions against applicants and employees for asking about, discussing, or sharing information about their pay or, under certain circumstances, the pay of their co-workers.

-The Department of Labor's (DOL) Office of Federal Contractor Compliance Programs (OFCCP) uses a neutral process to schedule compliance evaluations.
-OFCCP's Technical Assistance Guide should be consulted to gain an understanding of the requirements and possible actions the recipients, subrecipients, contractors and subcontractors must take.
+DOL's Office of Federal Contractor Compliance Programs (OFCCP) uses a neutral process to schedule compliance evaluations.
+Consult OFCCP's Technical Assistance Guide58 to gain an understanding of the requirements and possible actions the recipients, subrecipients, contractors, and subcontractors must take.
 Additional guidance may also be found in the National Policy Assurances, produced by DOE.